 Spend at least 20 minutes in the moonlight if you can.

-Closing any ritual is important otherwise your mind gets confused, and won’t be able to distinguish between the ritual and every day life.
+Closing any ritual is important otherwise, your mind gets confused.
+It won’t be able to distinguish between ritual and everyday life.

 Choose a way to close it that feels right to you in the moment.